Types of information resources

 Manuscripts and special collections are useful because:

-- Manuscripts are used as primary source material because they give an authentic glimpse into the past
+- Manuscripts are primary source materials and they give an authentic glimpse into the past

 - They require you to piece together evidence, and make your own interpretation of how or why things happened as they did